Back to prior page

 His film work runs from the mid 1930s through the mid 1950s.
 Les Adams has him in about 275 sound era films, and that number includes 205 westerns and 21 serials.
 Cassidy did labor at most of the major and minor film production outfits including a significant amount of work for Republic Pictures.
 During the period from 1936 - 1953, he appeared in about 85 Republic films, mostly serials and westerns.

-While he did villain and henchman roles, he is best remembered as one of the "good guy" supporting players who portrayed a lawman as well as the heroine's father, the ranch owner in need of help, etc. Cassidy and Jack Rockwell share the top two spots playing sheriffs and marshals in the ol' B western - each wore a badge in about 75 films, and that number is growing.
+While he did villain and henchman roles, he is best remembered as one of the "good guy" supporting players who portrayed a lawman as well as the heroine's father, the ranch owner in need of help, etc. Cassidy and Jack Rockwell share the top spots playing sheriffs and marshals in the ol' B western - each wore a badge in about 75 films, and that number is growing.

 Here's a few examples of the villainous side of Ed Cassidy:

 And the answer is Yes!
 Ed did portray Teddy Roosevelt in a few films including the Bill Elliott SUN VALLEY CYCLONE (Republic, 1946) which is about Red Ryder acquiring his horse Thunder.
 You can also spot him in some non-western serials.
-Example - in SUPERMAN (Columbia, 1948), Cassidy and Virginia Carroll portray Eben and Martha Kent and find a lost baby in a crashed rocketship.
+Example - in SUPERMAN (Columbia, 1948), Cassidy and Virginia Carroll portrayed Eben and Martha Kent and found a lost baby in a crashed rocketship.
 They become Superman's parents.

 Cassidy did appear in a few early TV shows such as THE LONE RANGER, WILD BILL HICKOK and CIRCUS BOY.